evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 # Teaching-HEIGVD-RES-2017-Labo-HTTPInfra
-# Solution
-##### Ludovic Delafontaine & Denise Gemesio
+#### Ludovic Delafontaine & Denise Gemesio, HEIG-VD June 2017
-##### June 2017

 ## Step 1: Static HTTP server with apache httpd

 First, we created a "docker-images" folder which contains an "apache-php-image" folder in which we create a Dockerfile.
-What we want to do is, better than to do it by ourselves, go on the DockerHub website and look for a *php* image already officially made.
+What we want to do, better than to do it by ourselves, is to go on the DockerHub website and look for an official image that provide us a Web server with *Apache* and *PHP*.
 For this step, we have to go on [DockerHub](hub.docker.com) and search for *httpd* which gets us to the page : [httpd](https://hub.docker.com/_/httpd/).
-As we just want PHP with Apache httpd, we get the next page through a link on the *httpd* library : [php](https://hub.docker.com/_/php/).
+As we just want PHP with Apache, we get the next page through a link on the *httpd* library : [php](https://hub.docker.com/_/php/).
 The last step is to copy the Dockerfile of *php* inside the Dockerfile we created on our own filesystem:

 ```
 FROM php:7.0-apache